-If an L2 uplink is used, determine the VLAN ID to use for VxRail external management, and if ports in the uplink will be tagged or untagged.
-Typically, this will be the same VLAN used for DNS and NTP services on the existing network, as shown in the example in this guide.
-Optionally, traffic may be routed from the external switch to the DNS/NTP servers.
+If you use an L2 uplink, determine the VLAN ID to use for VxRail external management and whether ports in the uplink are to be tagged or untagged.
+Typically, the VLAN is the same VLAN that is used for DNS and NTP services on the existing network.
+Optionally, you can route traffic from the external switch to the DNS/NTP servers.

-The L2 uplink may be an LACP or static LAG.
-If L2 uplinks connect to a pair of Dell EMC PowerSwitch systems, Dell Technologies recommends using LACP with VLT per the example in this guide.
+The L2 uplink can be a Link Aggregation Control Protocol (LACP) or a static link aggregation (LAG) uplink.
+If L2 uplinks connect to a pair of PowerSwitch systems, Dell Technologies recommends using LACP with VLT.

 SFS supports using L3 routed or L3 VLAN uplinks.

 With L3 routed uplinks, each physical link is a point-to-point IP network.
-With L3 VLAN, all uplinks are in a LAG, and an IP address is assigned to the VLAN containing the LAG.
-This guide provides examples using L3 routed uplinks.
-L3 VLAN examples are beyond the scope of this guide.
+With an L3 VLAN, all uplinks are in a LAG, and an IP address is assigned to the VLAN containing the LAG.
+This validation guide provides examples using L3 routed uplinks.
+L3 VLAN examples are beyond the scope of the guide.

 Point-to-point IP networks and addresses must be planned for each physical link in the L3 uplink.

-Each leaf switch in the SmartFabric needs an IP address on the External Management VLAN.
+Each leaf switch in the SmartFabric needs an IP address on the external management VLAN.
 An anycast gateway address on the same VLAN is also specified.
-This is the virtual router/anycast gateway address shared by all leafs in the SmartFabric.
+This gateway address is the virtual router/anycast gateway address that is shared by all leaves in the SmartFabric,.

-If eBGP is used, ASNs and router IDs must be determined for the external switches.
-These are automatically configured on all switches in the SmartFabric.
+If you are using external BGP, you must determine autonomous system numbers (ASNs) and router IDs for the external switches.
+These identifiers are automatically configured on all switches in the SmartFabric.